KKetter/201d56-Final-Project/README.md

     After completion of the puzzle, the user is notified that the puzzle is solved.
 If the user scored high enough, it is displayed to the scores page.

-    From this page the following options are provided:
+    From this page, the following options are provided:
         1) Play Again - user nickname is saved to local storage and grid is reinitialized.

         2) New user - user is sent back to nickname entry, scores are retained.